Poland: It’s not just a graveyard!

 For centuries, the Jewish people had a vibrant religious and cultural life in Poland until the destruction of the community in the Holocaust.
 This trip will explore that rich history, understand its eventual destruction and also look at the re-birth of the Jewish community and of Poland itself.
 We will visit sites of Jewish pilgrimage, whilst also seeing what else Poland has to offer.

-The trip will take you on a journey from Warsaw to Lublin, Galicia and Krakow and finally Zakopane.
-On this journey you will have the chance to experience ancient synagogues, shtetls, cemetaries and death camps and gain a greater understanding of the Jewish community of Poland pre- and post- WWII.
-You will also get the chance to visit quaint Polish towns and villages, castles, palaces, the incredible salt mines, and get the chance to ski in one of Europe's up and coming Ski Resorts.
+The trip will take you on a journey from Warsaw to Lublin, Galicia and finally Krakow.
+On this journey you will have the chance to experience ancient synagogues, shtetls, cemeteries and death camps and gain a greater understanding of the Jewish community of Poland pre- and post- WWII.
+You will also get the chance to visit quaint Polish towns and villages, castles, palaces and the incredible salt mines.

 This trip offers a wide variety of history and culture, allowing us to remember the past, while looking towards the future.

-Arrive in Warsaw, where we will visit important sites in Jewish history.
-We will visit the Okopowa Street Jewish Cemetary, one of the largest cemetaries in Europe, we will visit her remnants of the the Ghetto wall, Mila 18 and the Rappaport memorial and the Umschlagplatz (the collection point to transfer Jews to Treblinka).
-We will also visit the Israeli embassy and visit the only surviving synagogue in Poland which still hosts regular daily services, the Nozyk synagogue.
+Today will be spent appreciating the Jewish life that existed in Warsaw before the war and bearing witness to what happened during the war.
+We’ll start the day at the Okopowa Street Jewish Cemetery, one of the largest Jewish cemeteries in Europe and POLIN – the museum dedicated to Polish Jewish life.
+We will visit the remnants of the Ghetto wall, Mila 18 and the Rappaport memorial and the Umschlagplatz (the collection point to transfer Jews to Treblinka).
+We will also visit the Israeli embassy and visit the only surviving synagogue in Poland today which still hosts regular daily services, the Nozyk synagogue.

-One this day, we will travel through the Jewish heartland of Poland - Galicia.
+On this day, we will travel through the Jewish heartland of Poland – Galicia.
 We will meet every type of Jew from history, exploring towns and villages as we make our way to Krakow.
-We will visit Lezajsk, Lancut, Tarnow and Zbylitowska Gora, before arriving in Krakow in the evening.
+We will visit Lancut, Tarnow and Zbylitowska Góra, before arriving at the major city in the region Krakow in the afternoon.
+Here we will tour of the old Jewish Neighborhood of Kazimierz before having dinner and preparing for our next day.